(con't from Part V)

 The texture then thickens to 5 voices as the tenor line resumes; here the additional figure is treated in imitation at the octave at the distance of a half bar over a held C in the middle of the pedalboard.

-The finality needed for the home key to exert itself at the conclusion of the coda is provided by this pedal point, a marked slowing of the tempo, a thinning of the texture down to 3 voices as the music undergoes a crescendo, then a full cadence in the home key using a very big, heavily accented dominant 7th penultimate chord with a delayed resolution to a final tonic chord in 7 voices with a double Picardy 3rd and double pedal exploiting to the full the downward sonorities of the instrument and the tonic-dominant tension of the home key.
+The finality needed for the home key to exert itself at the conclusion of the coda is provided by this pedal point, a marked slowing of the tempo, a thinning of the texture down to 3 voices as the music undergoes a crescendo, then a full cadence in the home key using a very big, heavily accented dominant 7th penultimate chord with a delayed resolution to a final tonic chord in 7 voices with a double Picardy 3rd and double pedal, exploiting to the full the downward sonorities of the instrument and the tonic-dominant tension of the home key.

 This score is annotated with additional markings to indicate the various entries of the subjects and countersubjects, as an aid to understanding its structure.